openshift/enhancements/enhancements/installer/vsphere-ipi-zonal-external-lb.md

 ## Summary

-The goal of this enhancement is to provide the ability to install vSphere IPI zonal on separate L2 segments.
+The goal of this enhancement is to provide the ability to install vSphere IPI zonal on separate L2 segments without the static pods (keepalived, haproxy, coredns).
 As of this writing the only way to accomplish this is to allow an external load balancer.

 ## Motivation